A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: Detector requirements and expected performances

-The physics case comprises lead-nucleus collisions with the instantaneous luminosity up to $3\times10^{28}$ cm$^{-2}$s$^{-1}$ as well as proton-proton and proton-nucleus collisions with the instantaneous luminosity up to 10$^{33}$ cm$^{-2}$s$^{-1}$.
+The physics case comprises lead-nucleus collisions with instantaneous luminosity that can reach up to $3\times10^{28}$ cm$^{-2}$s$^{-1}$ as well as proton-proton and proton-nucleus collisions with instantaneous luminosity up to 10$^{33}$ cm$^{-2}$s$^{-1}$.
+These numbers correspond to the maximum luminosities in each colliding system quoted in Table~\ref{tab_lumi_comp}.
 The detectors must be able to cope with the occupancies and fluences for both of these configurations.
-In the case of the heaviest nuclear collisions foreseen, \PbXe collisions at \sqrtsNN $=$ 72 GeV, the average number of charged particles is maximal at $\etalab=4.2$ and amounts to $dN_{ch}/d\eta \sim 600$ for the most 10\% central collisions according to EPOS~\cite{Pierog:2013ria,Werner:2005jf}.
-The charged particles multiplicity is shown on \cf{fig:multiplicity} for various heavy-ion system as a function of the pseudorapidity in the laboratory frame and is compared to the one obtained at the LHC in a collider mode.
+In the case of the heaviest nuclear collisions foreseen, \PbXe and \PbW collisions at \sqrtsNN $=$ 72 GeV, the average number of charged particles is maximal at $\etalab \sim 4.2$ and amounts to $dN_{ch}/d\eta \sim 600-700$ for the most 10\% central collisions according to EPOS~\cite{Pierog:2013ria,Werner:2005jf}.
+The charged-particle multiplicity is shown in \cf{fig:multiplicity} for various heavy-ion systems as a function of the pseudorapidity in the laboratory frame and is compared to the one obtained at the LHC in a collider mode.
 In a fixed-target mode, the multiplicity does not exceed the one obtained in \PbPb collisions at \sqrtsNN = 5.5 TeV in a collider mode.
-If one considers the instantaneous luminosities quoted above and the inelastic cross-sections from EPOS \footnote{In order to compute the inelastic rate, we use the inelastic cross sections from EPOS, $\sigma_{inel} = 39$ mb in \pp collisions at \sqrts $=$ 115 GeV, $\sigma_{inel} = 1.3$ b in \pXe collisions at \sqrts $=$ 115 GeV and $\sigma_{inel} = 6.2$ b in \PbXe collisions at \sqrtsNN = 72 GeV, and the instantaneous luminosities of 10$^{33}$cm$^{-2}$s$^{-1}$, $2 \times 10^{32}$cm$^{-2}$s$^{-1}$ and $3\times 10^{28}$cm$^{-2}$s$^{-1}$ in \pp, \pXe and \PbXe collisions, respectively.} one ends up with inelastic rates corresponding to 36 MHz, 300 MHz and 190 kHz in \pp, \pXe and \PbXe collisions, respectively.
-These numbers are, for the \pp\ and \AA\ cases, of the same order of magnitude than the maximum rates planned for LHC in a collider mode in Run 3 and 4.
+If one considers the maximum instantaneous luminosities quoted in Table~\ref{tab_lumi_comp} and the inelastic cross-sections from EPOS \footnote{In order to compute the inelastic rate, we use the inelastic cross sections from EPOS, $\sigma_{\rm inel.} = 39$ mb in \pp collisions at $\sqrts = 115$~GeV, $\sigma_{\rm inel.} = 1.3$ b in \pXe collisions at \sqrtsNN = 115 GeV and $\sigma_{\rm inel.} = 6.2$ b in \PbXe collisions at \sqrtsNN = 72 GeV, and the instantaneous luminosities of 10$^{33}$~cm$^{-2}$s$^{-1}$, $2 \times 10^{32}$~cm$^{-2}$s$^{-1}$ and $3\times 10^{28}$~cm$^{-2}$s$^{-1}$ in \pp, \pXe and \PbXe collisions, respectively.} one ends up with inelastic rates corresponding to 36 MHz, 300 MHz and 190 kHz in \pp, \pXe and \PbXe collisions, respectively.
+These numbers are, for the \pp\ and \AA\ cases, of the same order of magnitude than the maximum rates planned for LHC in a collider mode in Run 3 and Run 4.